12 natural rose care tips to try at home

 First, try an own-root garden rose.
-“The modern hybrid tea was bred to be a long stem cut flower for the floral industry,” Zimmerman says.
-“It was never meant to be a successful garden plant, and it isn’t.
-That’s why it takes so much work to take care of it.
-Ashdown specializes in garden roses.
-We’ve got all different colors, sizes, and flower types.
-We have roses that are incredibly fragrant and some garden roses also do well for cutting.”
+“The modern hybrid tea rose was bred to be a long-stem cut flower for the floral industry,” Zimmerman says.
+“It was never meant to be a successful garden plant, and it isn’t.”

-■ In a rose garden, the roses should undulate in drifts from one variety to the next and the ground should not be seen.
+Treat a mass planting of roses as one plant and shape the whole.
+In a rose garden, the roses should undulate in drifts from one variety to the next and the ground should not be seen.
 You do not need to prune each bush of a variety’s mass planting individually.
-Treat the mass as one plant and shape the whole.

-Get your copy of Everyday Roses: How to Grow Knock Out® and Other Easy-Care Garden Roses (Taunton Press)
+Zimmerman is the author of Everyday Roses: How to Grow Knock Out® and Other Easy-Care Garden Roses (Taunton Press 2013)

 5 Roses to Grow in An Organic Garden